 The ideas you generate from the brainstorm will form a preliminary plan, which can direct your research and which you can review after you have completed your research.

 Research the topic

-Depending on the assignment, you will likely need to research; if so, be to write down the bibliographic details of any reference from which you make notes.
+Depending on the assignment, you will likely need to research; if so, be sure to write down the bibliographic details of any reference from which you make notes.
 Note page numbers for direct quotes as well as for information that you have taken from a specific page or pages of a document.

 Refine your plan